...also known as Orthodontics

 This is usually when you're about 12 years old, but depends on the number of adult teeth and the growth of your face and jaws.

 If you are a bit older than that we can start your orthodontic treatment at any age, but do be aware that we won't start your treatment until you have a good standard of oral hygiene as orthodontic treatment can increase the risk of tooth decay.

-Orthodontics mainly uses braces to correct the position of the teeth.
-Your exact treatment will depend on the problems with your teeth.
+Orthodontists mainly use braces to correct the position of teeth.
+Your exact treatment will depend on your specific teeth problems.